Little Red-Haired Girl: Appearances

-The Little Red-Haired Girl returned in the 1977 special It's Your First Kiss, Charlie Brown, making her first ever onscreen appearance.
+The Little Red-Haired Girl returned in the 1977 special It's Your First Kiss, Charlie Brown, making her first appearance.
 Linus tells Charlie Brown that her name is "Heather", and that she is the Homecoming Queen.
 Charlie Brown becomes a wreck, trying desperately to impress her once he learns that he has been chosen to escort her to the dance after the football game.
 After spending nearly the entire duration of the special stressing about meeting her, he eventually musters up the courage to give her a kiss.
-Heather appeared onscreen again in the 1985 special Happy New Year, Charlie Brown!
+Heather appeared again in the 1985 special Happy New Year, Charlie Brown!
 She did not have a speaking role in either of the aforementioned specials.

-Schulz did not consider these animated appearances to be canonical, although he wrote the screenplay himself.
+Schulz did not consider these animated appearances to be canonical, although he wrote the screenplays himself.
 The Little Red-Haired Girl was once seen in the comics in silhouette on May 25, 1998, dancing with Snoopy.
 When the storyline was adapted as part of the 2002 special A Charlie Brown Valentine, she was seen unshadowed but had a different design than suggested by the silhouette, and completely different from her two previous appearances in It's Your First Kiss, Charlie Brown and Happy New Year, Charlie Brown!
 A third animated version of the Little Red-Haired Girl is briefly seen in the introduction sequence used in the second season of The Charlie Brown and Snoopy Show, in which she again looks different from her other appearances.
 Another appearance includes the 1988 special Snoopy!!!
 The Musical (albeit a brief cameo).
 In The Peanuts Movie, she has a much different design based on the earlier mentioned silhouette, and on the test score sheet, it is revealed her name is Heather Wold, after her name in the specials and the last name of Donna Wold, the real-life inspiration behind the character.
 The film marked the first time the Little Red-Haired Girl spoke in all Peanuts-related media, with Charlie Brown finally succeeding in talking to her and becoming her pen pal, allowing the film to have an unambiguously happy ending without altering the franchise's basic story premise.
 She is voiced by Francesca Capaldi who also voiced Frieda.